aridjayarecipes/cutesrecipes.web.app/content/post/2008-recipe-of-homemade-brussel-sprouts-with-bacon-and-onion.md

 1. Prepare 1 adobo, salt, pepper to taste

-If you can find them still attached to the stalk, don&#39;t be intimidated--buy them, as they&#39;re likely.
+If you can find them still attached to the stalk, don't be intimidated--buy them, as they're likely.
 Brussel sprouts are best when they are finished with some high heat and I especially like to find some stray crispy leaves here and there.
 These brussels sprouts will quickly become a go-to side dish in your rotation!
-They&#39;re perfectly delicious and easy to make.
+They're perfectly delicious and easy to make.

 <!--inarticleads2-->